-- Integrated workforce planning aligned to strategic business plans for all business units and Work study processes used to determine organisational people resources - Organisational Structure is reviewed and signed off and displayed on the intranet for all employees to view - Appropriate policies and standard operational procedures - Role Clarity - All jobs have job descriptions on the standard template and these are used as the basis for designing job adverts - Matrix organisation as a management tool to be identified where it is utilised in the organisation and all employees in such a set up are informed about it and what is expected of them - Bursary scheme to support the core skills requirements of NRCS and overall business objectives d.
+- Integrated workforce planning aligned to strategic business plans for all business units and Work study processes used to determine organisational people resources - Organisational Structure reviewed - Migration of employees into the new structure to commence. - Appropriate policies and standard operational procedures - All jobs have job descriptions on the standard template and these are used as the basis for designing job adverts - Bursary scheme support the core skills requirements of NRCS and overall business objectives d.
 Human Resources Strategic Framework

-The NRCS Human Resources operational policies, processes and procedures continuously evolve as the various elements of the Human Resources strategy are implemented.
+The NRCS Human Resources operational policies, processes and procedures continuously evolve as the various elements of the Human Resources plan are implemented.
 However, in order to successfully meet the new NRCS strategic Human Resources objectives, fundamental roles, responsibilities, processes and accountabilities require review and revision.
-The HR Strategy provides a transformational approach to realigning NRCS's organisation policies, people, process and technology to meet defined human resources demands.
+The development of the new HR Strategy will align the organisational needs with Human Capital needs.
+The organisation is moving torwards development of an intergrated Talent Management programme that seeks to seamlessly intergrate all Human Capital efforts.